Open Hours: Mon - Fri 9am - 5pm

 • Waste removal – soil disposal is costly; skip size and distance matter.

-• Base layers – MOT Type 1 + granite dust for stability and drainage.
+• Base layers – MOT Type 1 + a suitable levelling layer for stability and drainage.

 • Edging – timber, concrete, steel or plastic edging adds labour and materials.